-You must ensure you have your own individual TV license, regardless if you watch TV online, or on a traditional TV.
-Failure to secure a TV license could result in costly fine.
+You must ensure you have your own individual TV licence, regardless if you watch TV online, or on a traditional TV.
+Failure to secure a TV licence could result in costly fine.
 Find out if you need one.

 Housing Benefit or Rate Relief